- George Stevens

 Giant went before cameras in May 1955, and the director quickly realized that the initial budget estimate of $1.5 million was unrealistic.
 After a series of delays and unexpected costs resulting from Stevens’ perfectionist style of shooting, the production exceeded the allotted 70-day shooting schedule and the budget ballooned to over $5 million.
 Jack Warner, head of production at Warner Bros., was ready to take over the production himself.
 But before any actions could be taken, Warner received universally positive feedback from an audience test screening.
 Given such overwhelming positivity, Stevens was allowed to continue working, and he spent the next year editing the picture down to a three-hour-and-seventeen-minute runtime.
 He originally intended a roadshow edition, complete with an intermission.
 The final cut, however, was released without a break.
 This duress on the human bladder was perhaps why, among the almost universally positive reviews from the period, so many critics complained about the protracted runtime.
 Regardless, Stevens delivered one of Warner’s most successful pictures of the era; it was a huge box-office earner, and it nabbed Stevens an Oscar for Best Director, along with nine other Academy Award nominations for the cast and crew of Giant.

 The story opens as the towering bachelor “Bick” Benedict arrives in Maryland to purchase an unruly stallion, and he can’t take his eyes off of the seller’s privileged daughter, Leslie.
 “That sure is a beautiful animal,” says Bick of Leslie, when he’s supposed to be looking at a horse.
-Before long, Bick marries the independent-minded Leslie and delivers her to Reata, his 595-acre cattle ranch in Texas, where his family has long been king of the hill.
+Before long, Bick marries the independent-minded Leslie and delivers her to Reata, his 595,000-acre cattle ranch in Texas, where his family has long been king of the hill.
 But Leslie quickly rustles the feathers of her husband’s rough, traditionalist sister, Luz (Mercedes McCambridge).
 When Luz dies in a horse-riding accident, she leaves a plot of land to their resentful ranch hand Jett, who refuses to sell the land back to Bick for a paltry $1,200 payday.
 Over time, Jett works the inherited land himself and strikes oil, and he becomes the millionaire owner of the absurdly named “Jetexas,” if only out of spite for Bick and the entire Benedict name.
 Times change as three decades pass.
 The state’s chief product shifts from cattle to oil.
 Leslie and Bick have heated arguments about matters of race and the roles of women in the household, most of which are resolved with make-up sex, resulting in children.
-Eventually, Bick must accept change and face his prejudices when his son (Dennis Hopper) resolves to break from tradition—he both studies animal husbandry over ranching and marries a Mexican-American woman.
+Eventually, Bick must accept change and face his prejudices when his son (Dennis Hopper) resolves to break from tradition—he wants to study animal husbandry over ranching and marries a Mexican-American woman.

 Just a few drinks and murders shy of Written on the Wind (1956), Giant is a melodrama in the traditional, non-pejorative sense, wherein class conflicts are dramatized with heightened emotions and an escalating theatricality.
 (The setup was undoubtedly an inspiration for the prime-time soap opera Dallas.)
 Leading the wonderful cast, Hudson and Taylor beam with the Texas-sized emotions on display.
 However troublesome his character may be, Hudson embodies the manliness and intimidating power of Bick—an actor with less charisma and charm would have reduced Bick to a mere bigot.
 Taylor’s performance is strong, at least in the first half when she has more to do, before her character settles into her assigned role as wife and mother in the second half.
 Dean’s odd mannerisms and volatile onscreen presence end up being the most interesting aspect of the film, as Jett has a significant digression.
 Jett becomes the thing he hates, an elitist, and he knows it, which is why he drinks and remains in an almost one-sided competition with Bick.
 Even so, other characters label him as “a great Texan, an outstanding American… a man”—and this is after he builds a hotel and orders his staff not to admit persons of color.
 Giant is particularly good at critiquing what makes a man and an American by way of the stereotypical Texan of this era: a white, macho male who’s prejudiced, materialistic, and violent.